Planes in four space and four associated CM points: Proof of the main theorem from the dynamical version

-\begin{proof} We begin by proving parts (a) and (b).
+We will call the image of \eqref{eq:proj to J_D} the \emph{packet} attached to $L$ and denote it by $\mathcal{P}(L)$.
 Clearly, if two points lie on the same $\torus_L(\R \times \widehat{\Z})$-orbit, they give rise to the same point in $\lquot{\SU_2^2(\Z)}{\mathcal{J}_D}$.
 By Proposition~\ref{prop:generating intpts}(ii) it suffices to prove the analogous statement to (a) and (b) for the fibers of the map